-We thank Kerry Cassidy of Switzerland and Australia for this contribution (text and photos) to our website:
+We thank Kerry Cassidy of Switzerland and Australia for her report and contribution to our website:

 The 2017 Cassidy Clan rally was a great success.
 It was attended by over 60 clan members from many parts of the globe and all seemed to enjoy the varied and interesting program.